Football Official

 Runner fumbles but ref blows whistle saying down before fumble.
 Should play stop?
 If after whistle defender recovers, and review shows was a fumble, why is def team given the ball?
 It rewards continued play after whistle.

-Asked by bridgbum almost 8 years ago
+Asked by bridgbum about 8 years ago

 Caveat: i have not worked games using replay.
 Rule 12,Art.
 3: I replay has indisputable evidence of a fumble, "it belongs to the recovering team at the spot of recovery. " Without replay, the down is replayed.